shendurelab/single-cell-ko-screens/README.md

 If you use these reagents or software tools provided here, please cite:
 ```
-coming soon
+Andrew J. Hill*, José L. McFaline-Figueroa*, Lea M. Starita, Molly J. Gasperini, Kenneth A. Matreyek, Jonathan Packer, Dana Jackson, Jay Shendure^, and Cole Trapnell^.
+2018.
+“On the Design of CRISPR-Based Single-Cell Molecular Screens.”
+Nature Methods, February. https://doi.org/10.1038/nmeth.4604.
 ```

 For all CRISPR (not CRISPRi) assays, we simply use the CROPseq-Guide-Puro vector (Addgene #86708) as provided by the Bock lab.

-If you use reagents from the Bock lab, please cite:
+If you use CROP-seq and/or reagents from the Bock lab, please cite:
 ```
 Paul Datlinger, André F Rendeiro*, Christian Schmidl*, Thomas Krausgruber, Peter Traxler, Johanna Klughammer, Linda C Schuster, Amelie Kuchler, Donat Alpar, Christoph Bock (2016).
 Pooled CRISPR screening with single-cell transcriptome readout.
 Nature Methods.
 DOI: 10.1038/nmeth.4177.
 ```